 Clarifying that the purpose of permitting participation as an amicus is to assist the Panel.

-All requests to participate as an amicus must contain the same information as the written statement (set out at Section 6), specify the interest of the amicus curiae, and must be accompanied by the appropriate filing fee.
+All requests to participate as an amicus must meet the requirements of the written statement (set out at Rule 6), specify the interest of the amicus curiae, include the same declaration as referred to at [Rule 7(8)] and must be accompanied by the appropriate filing fee.

 Rationale: This is the text of the ISP with the added reference to the requirement to make the same declaration as to bona fides as is required of an applicant for consolidation or intervention.

+All requests to participate as an amicus curiae shall be submitted to the ICDR, who shall direct them on to the IRP Panel if already in place.
+Where no IRP Panel is in place the ICDR shall refer the request to the IRP Panel once appointed.
+Requests to participate as an amicus must be made within 30 days of the publication of the IRP unless the IRP Panel, in its discretion, deems that the Purposes of the IRP are furthered by accepting such a request after 30 days.

 Rationale: As detailed elsewhere in these draft Supplementary Procedures the IOT is proposing to remove the role of the Procedures Officer and the handling of such applications by the IRP Panel.
 In the IOT proposal, therefore, requests are submitted to the IRP Provider, who will direct them to the IRP Panel, and the IRP Panel will be responsible for making the decision to accept the request.